Student Records and Grades

 Transcript Evaluations

 When an evaluation is being done, credits from WVC will be evaluated first, then any transfer credits from other colleges (if accepted), and then any non-traditional (non-graded) credits.
-If a student has attended another college, it is important to have had official copies of those transcripts sent to WVC before requesting an evaluation.
+If a student has attended another college, it is important to have official copies of those transcripts sent to WVC before requesting an evaluation.

 WVC can do an evaluation with unofficial transcripts for advising purposes, but the student must have an official copy of these transcripts on file if they want to use credits from other colleges toward a degree at WVC.

 A student can run an audit of their current academic record against any degree or certificate listed for WVC.
 To view progress toward graduation, visit ctcLink for an Academic Advisement Report.
 If a student has questions about their evaluation, they should speak with their faculty advisor.
+To request an incoming transfer credit evaluation, students should complete the evaluation request form and return it to the admissions/registration office.

 Transfer Credits